 Of course, these ideas don’t apply only to parents.
 You could just as easily be helping a child, other relative, or vulnerable friend.
 That being said, here are seven tools to help parents with their money.

 7 Tools to Help Your Parents with Money

-Personal Capital is a safe and popular tool which aggregates your (or your parents’) accounts into one easy-to-read dashboard.
+Empower is a safe and popular tool which aggregates your (or your parents’) accounts into one easy-to-read dashboard.
 You provide the user names and passwords for the checking, savings, and other investment accounts.
-Personal Capital will then connect to these financial institutions and download account balances and transactions.
+Empower will then connect to these financial institutions and download account balances and transactions.
 When bills are due, you can choose to receive an alert.
 It can also analyze investments to provide an asset allocation and a breakdown of the fees.
 This is useful for keeping track of bills and daily expenses, and also for managing one’s portfolio.

-Another popular tool, Mint, is owned by Intuit (the makers of Quicken) and is similar to Personal Capital.
-It’s stronger in budgeting and managing goals than Personal Capital, but Personal Capital has the edge in managing investments.
-Just like Personal Capital, you connect your financial accounts to see everything in one place.
+Another popular tool, Mint, is owned by Intuit (the makers of Quicken) and is similar to Empower.
+It’s stronger in budgeting and managing goals than Empower, but Empower has the edge in managing investments.
+Just like Empower, you connect your financial accounts to see everything in one place.
 You or your parents might prefer one tool over the other, but there’s nothing to stop you from using both.

 3. Google Sheets/Google Docs

 Google Sheets makes sharing and collaborating on spreadsheets a breeze.
 Although Sheets can update the price of a security automatically, there’s no way to connect your accounts to download information.
 Some people might like this option, though, if they’re wary of disclosing online banking credentials.
 You just create a spreadsheet with the values of your parents’ accounts or investments and update it periodically for everyone to see.